FAQs for Porch Stomp Attendees:

 NOTE: Even though Porch Stomp is outdoors, you will need a mask for the ride there.
 Masks are required to board the Governors Island Ferry and NYC Ferry and while inside the cabin except for brief periods while eating, drinking, or taking oral medications.

 Q: Where can I get food on Governors Island?
 Can I bring a picnic?

 A: Yes!
-There will be food and drink brought to you by our friends at Cowgirl Seahorse.
-There are also a number of food vendors a short walk from Nolan Park near Liggett Terrace.
+There will be drinks brought to you by our friends at Cowgirl Seahorse, but no food this year.
+There are a number of food vendors a short walk from Nolan Park near Liggett Terrace.
 See HERE for more information about Governors Island food and drink vendors.
 Also, Nolan Park happens to be the best picnic location in New York.
 Feel free to invite friends and have them bring a spread to share.
 You won't regret it.

 Q : What if it rains?

 A : Porch Stomp takes place rain or shine.
 We will make location changes as necessary to accommodate for rain on the day of the event.

 Q: Wait a second, I thought it was called “Porch Stomp”!
 How come performances aren’t taking place on porches?

 When we started Porch Stomp in 2014, Governors Island was not the bustling attraction that it is today, and the houses of Nolan Park and Colonel’s Row were unoccupied by tenants.
 As the Island has grown and blossomed, it has become a hub for arts organizations and mission-oriented nonprofits, who make use of the space, and particularly the houses (and porches) of Nolan Park for residencies and regular programming.
 Organizations in residency in the houses of Nolan Park produce their own programming on the weekends, and thus cannot accommodate additional musical programming.
 So, we’ve had to make adjustments and move the vast majority of the performances directly onto the lawn.
 The upside?
 Easier access to the music!